edauterman/larch/README.md

 * `zkboo/test/ct_test`: Check that proof verifies correctly.
 * `zkboo/test/serialize_test`: Check that proof serialization is correct.
 * `zkboo/test/parallel_test`: Benchmark proof with correct number of repetitions.
-TODO: write test to explicitly check for bad proofs.

-### TODOs before open source
-* Either get OpenSSL ECDSA signing working with correct signature format / correct OpenSSL version or do more extensive testing for ECDSA sign/verify functions (for authenticating ciphertexts sent to log and baseline).
-* Make sure always fully propagating errors instead of just printing error
-* More comprehensive testing (esp. for ZKBoo proofs when different types of errors introduced)